-- Does it further ignite the imagination of the reader?
+- Does it further ignite the reader's imagination?

 - Does it expand real possibilities or engage the reader?
 (There is a line between creative and just plain strange.)

-- Is it thorough in its creativity-completing characters, setting, etc?
+- Is it thorough in completing characters, setting, etc.?

-- The language used is deep and thought provoking as opposed to trite or simplistic.
-It paints a picture as opposed to simply telling a story.
+- Language that is thought-provoking and paints a picture as opposed to simply telling a story.

 Books that win specific awards have survived rigorous professional scrutiny to do so.
 The Caldecott Medal is awarded annually to the most distinguished picture book illustrator in the United States.
 Winning books feature a bronze medal on the cover to distinguish them.
 The Newbery Medal is awarded annually to an author from the previous year who contributed most to American children's literature and is also noted on winning book covers.